 Nine-year-olds will go to bed willingly if you only let them bounce for three hours first… Next stop, a huge trampoline park (warehouse, centre, shed – what’s the word?).
 The biggest in the world, apparently.
 This is where Boy Three and his fellow cubs, some scouts and a few leaders were spending the night.
 By the time I got there, they were calmly watching a movie and thinking about snuggling into their sleeping bag.

 When you get up really early you can have several breakfasts… What followed was excellent conversation, wine gums, covert cuddles from Boy Three, and a sleep that wasn’t as bad as you’d imagine on the floor of a cafe.
-Coffee and breakfast then a bit more bouncing and, before long, we were heading west for a cheesy bacon flatbread with the whole day ahead of us.
+Coffee and breakfast then a bit more bouncing and, before long, we were heading west for a cheesy bacon flatbread and some freshly-baked french baguette loaf with the whole day ahead of us.
 And what a day… it’s amazing how productive you can be when the rest of the family is either bounced out or hungover.